The-Marcy-Lab-School-Assignments/f24-swe-sr-2-3-swe-sr-2-3/README.md

 }
 ```

 this was an example of using the screens sizes, 768px is an industry practice for the size of tablets.
-We started with a base design for mobile (typically 320px but iphone is typically around 375px) and changed the design/layout for tablets, and we could go further and change it again for larger screens!
+We started with a base design for mobile (typically 320px but iphone is typically around 375px) and changed the design/layout for tablets, and we could go further and change it again for larger screens!!